sosumit001/github-insights/README.md

 ## Environment Variables

 If you would like to contribute to this project, you'll need a GitHub access token.
-Create an access token named `GITHUB_ACCESS_TOKEN` in your GitHub account's developer settings
+Create an access token named `GITHUB_ACCESS_TOKEN` , which you can find in GitHub developer settings

 ### demo Link